NativeScript/docs-v7/properties.md

 }
 ```

-TypeScript code will generate the JavaScript counterpart.
+Running the TypeScript compiler through the grunt script, that code will generate the JavaScript counterpart.

 #Dependency properties

 ##Overview
 Dependency properties are special kind of properties that provides some more interesting and valuable, simplifying creation of a rich User Interface, features like:

-* Memory optimization - Creation of a rich UI custom control is connected with creating a huge number of properties.
+* Memory optimization - The creation of a rich UI custom control is connected to creating a huge number of properties.
 A very significant part of these properties are used with their default values.
-However with the traditional approach we will end with a **private field** for every property.
-With the dependency property we store only modified properties for an instance, while default values are stored within the dependency property.
-Also dependency properties are declared outside the class (static), which is another point for optimizing memory footprint.
+With the traditional approach we would end with a **private field** for every property.
+With the dependency property we only store the modified properties of an instance, while the default values are stored within the dependency property.
+Additionally, dependency properties are declared outside the class (static), which is another point of optimizing the memory footprint.

-* Value validation - By value validation we refer to a business logic validation (type validation is not the best selling point of JavaScript).
-The validation is achieved via a special validation callback - a function that will be called with the **newValue** as parameter and should return true or false if a value is valid or not accordingly.
+* Value validation - By value validation we refer to a business logic validation (type validation is not the best selling point of JavaScript anyways).
+The validation is achieved via a special validation callback - a function that will be called with the **newValue** as parameter and should return true or false if a value is valid or not respectively.

 * Change notification - There is another callback which will be called when the value of the property is changed.
-It will be called with an [EventData](./ApiReference/data/observable/EventData.md) as parameter.
+It will be called with an [EventData](./ApiReference/data/observable/EventData.md) as a parameter.

 * Inheritance - One of the most important features of dependency properties is inheritance.
-By inheritance we refer to a special option for UI elements (such as Button) to get values for its properties from a parent (on the visual tree) element.
+By inheritance we refer to a special option for UI elements (such as Button) to get its property from a parent (on the visual tree) element.
 For example button could inherit its style (or theme) property value from the parent Window, Panel or other container.
-This gives the end user an option to change a single setting (Window.theme) and entire application will look totally different.
+This gives the end user the option to dramatically change the look of the entire application by only changing a single setting (Window.theme).

 ##Working with dependency properties

 * Declaring a dependency property

-Only classes that derives from [DependencyObservable](./ApiReference/ui/core/dependency-observable/DependencyObservable.md) class could have a dependency property.
-This class have some built-in methods that support the entire infrastructure of dependency properties.
+Only classes that derives from the [DependencyObservable](./ApiReference/ui/core/dependency-observable/DependencyObservable.md) class can have a dependency property.
+This class has some built-in methods that support the entire infrastructure of dependency properties.

 ``` JavaScript
 var dependencyObservable = require("ui/core/dependency-observable");